Hickam Field -- US Air Force Base, middle of Pearl Harbor, Hawaii

 I could still man the phone and see out the doors of the building.
 I saw a fellow running zig-zag across the parade ground holding a World War I helmet full of beer.
 Seems the Snake Ranch, the beer hall, had been blown up.
 A Jap plane was zig-zagging right after him.
 He must have made it.
 I saw him a week later, still alive; sober, but alive.
 He was one of the outcasts or one whose parents paid for him to stay in the Army in Hawaii.
 There were quite a few of them around.
 They all got a monthly check, with a bonus to re-up when their enlistment was up.

 One of the new men ran in one door and a bomb blast blew him across the hall and out the other door.
 Lt.
 Workman, the Adjutant, told a couple of fellows to take him to the hospital.
 He sure looked dead to me, but they picked him up and ran out.
 Three or four men ran in and wanted mattresses from the supply room that was in the center of the room.
-Seems they had broken into the armament room and had a 30 caliber machine gun with bullets out on the parade ground.
+It seems they had broken into the armament room and had a 30 caliber machine gun with bullets out on the parade ground.
 Well, the Japs let them get all set up with the mattresses for protection and blew men, mattresses, and all away.
-They dropped daisy cutters on them—anti-personnel bombs that exploded just above ground and either cut you all up or killed you, usually both.
+They dropped daisy cutters on them—anti-personnel bombs that exploded just above the ground and either cut you all up or killed you, usually both.

 The First Sergeant of the 72nd Squadron ran by pointing and shouting, “Get out, get out, bombs overhead.”
 Willie Workman made a dash outside and dove under some burning cars in the parking lot.
 He got shrapnel in the ass and a Purple Heart.
 Corporal Jack Reynard rushed out and dove behind the bushes next to the building.
 Shrapnel took off the top of his head.
 Purple Heart.
 Posthumously.
 He had replaced a hot-shot serial gunner as Charge of Quarters that morning.
 Later, we did get up three of our B-18 bombers and when they pulled up into formation, the hot-shot shot up the tail of one of our own planes.
 Claimed he saw a Jap plane out there.
 No one else did.
 I don’t remember him after this, maybe they dumped him.